Having completed Communication Literacy 1 course, you will be able to:

 Having completed the Scientific Literacy and Inquiry sequence, you will be able to:

-- Identify key ethical issues in scientific research.
+- Recognize key ethical issues in scientific practice.

 Having completed the Diversity Learning Requirement you will be able to:

 - Understand the challenges and possibilities inherent in a diverse society.

 - Think critically, and with an open mind, about controversial contemporary and historical topics stemming from issues such as gender, race, class, ethnicity, religion, and disabilities in American society.